-The word emoticon or emoji is itself derived from the English word “Emotion.”
+The word emoticon or emoji is derived from the English word “Emotion.”
 As we move into more text-based communications through mobile devices, emojis are becoming more and more commonplace in helping us convey how we’re feeling, what we want, what we’d like, and what we don’t.

 Stand Out in a Crowded Inbox

-I always say that attention is something hard to earn and even harder to maintain.
+I always say that attention is hard to earn and even harder to maintain.
 And in an inbox full of marketing emails, capturing it becomes even more challenging.